gjmcn/atomic-agents-vis/docs/README.md

 });
 ```

+?> Note: [this repository](https://github.com/gjmcn/sprites) has some bitmap fonts to get started.
+New bitmap fonts can be generated from font files using free online tools such as [SnowBamboo](https://snowb.org/).

-The text options for squares and zones are identical, but there some differences when it comes to actors.
+The text options for squares and zones are identical, but there are some differences when it comes to actors.
 In particular:

 * There is no `actorTextPosition` option; the position is always `'center'`.

 * There is no `actorTextPadding` option, but there is `actorTextMaxWidth` which can be used to keep text inside the actor.

 * If `actorTextRotate` is `true`, an actor's text is rotated with the actor's shape/sprite.
-If `actorTextRotate` is `false`, the text is not rotated even if the agent's shape/sprite is.

-* By default, an actor's text automatically scales with the actor's sprite &mdash; preserving the text-to-sprite scale ratio from when the text was first added.
+* By default, an actor's text scales with the actor's shape/sprite &mdash; preserving the text-to-sprite scale ratio from when the text was first added.
 To prevent this automatic scaling, actor font size must be updated: `updateFontSize: true` and e.g. `actorFontSize: ac => 16`.

 Other notes on text: